 How To Create Realistic Ice in Blender The ideal is boring.
 As I’ve said earlier, when light passes through an object without any effort, it doesn’t leave a trace.
 Only when light is partly absorbed, refracted, or reflected, we start to notice the disturbance.

 How to Cheat While Simulating Physical Phenomena

-When light passes through glass, we can see awesome caustics, that illuminate objects behind it.
-While it’s no problem to generate caustics using a sphere and 1 light source, it’s much more complicated in real world scene.
+When light passes through the glass, we can see awesome caustics, that illuminate objects behind it.
+While it’s no problem to generate caustics using a sphere and 1 light source, it’s much more complicated in the real-world scenes.
 Huh, now I can’t even get it right on 1 sphere.

 Bonus Tips for Creating Realistic Ice